-Date:(YY/MM/DD) Responder Name: Responder Position: Responder Phone No.: This is the information I can give you so far: I At(time - 24hr local clock)on (date),a(n) (fire, ethe Company's(location name)site, locatednorth / south)of(nearest town or city) (distance) kilometres (east / west / Presently, (number of personnel) workers are being the injured cannot be released until their families have been reated for injuries.
+Date:(YY/MM/DD) Responder Name: , · Responder Position: Responder Phone No.: This is the information I can give you so far: At (time - 24hr local clock) on (date), a(n) (fire, extended local clock) or (date), and a subject to a su xplosion, gas release, spill) occurred at (distance) kilometres (east / west / Presently, (number of personnel) workers are being truthe injured cannot be released until their families have been of reated for injuries.
 The names and condition of contacted.
-The (well site, plant, pipeline, office, drilling location) still flowing) . has been (shut down, isolated, or is Company staff have been activated and are directing empublic, our workers and the environment. nergency response procedures to protect the The cause of the (fire, explosion, gas release, spill) is available.
-As information becomes available, news release Any further inquiries should be directed to the Emergency S a later time. upport Team, who will issue a press release at Contact: Offic e: Fa ax: Note: Only the Media Spokesperson designated by the Emergency Support Team is to provide any specific information to the public or the media.
+The (well site, plant, pipeline, office, drilling location) still flowing) has been (shut down, isolated, or is Company staff have been activated and are directing empublic, our workers and the environment. lergency response procedures to protect the The cause of the(fire, explosion, gas release, spill) is available.
+As information becomes available, news release Any further inquiries should be directed to the Emergency Su a later time. upport Team, who will issue a press release at Contact: Offic e: Fa X: Note: Only the Media Spokesperson designated by the Emergency Support Team is to provide any specific information to the public or the media.
 Refer to page 3 of Section 3: Communications & Media for the generic media statement to be used by all other response personnel.